 When the Bodhisatta heard the noise of the soldiers forming a ring around his patch of forest, he picked out the king and ran straight toward him.
-The king drew his bow, but before he could fire, the Bodhisatta called out, “Stand still, please do not hurt me.”
-Enchanted by his voice, the king and the soldiers let their weapons fall.
-The Bodhisatta came up to the king and the two talked pleasantly.
+The king drew his bow, but before he could fire, the Bodhisatta called out, “Stand still; please do not hurt me.”
+Enchanted by his voice, the king and the soldiers lowered their weapons.
+The Bodhisatta came up to the king, and the two talked pleasantly.

 The Bodhisatta asked the king who told him where he lived, and the king pointed to the merchant’s son.
 The Bodhisatta rebuked his treacherous friend and said it would have been better to rescue a log than this man.
 The king took the Bodhisatta’s side and prepared to shoot the merchant’s son, but the Bodhisatta, ever virtuous, asked that he not be killed.
 Respecting the Bodhisatta, the king fulfilled his promised reward to the man, then told him to go away.

-Eventually the Bodhisatta heard about the people’s problem.
-He ordered all deer to stop eating crops and told the people to put up signs on their land so the deer knew where not to go.
-And ever since then, deer do not eat people’s crops.
+When the Bodhisatta heard about the problem, he ordered all deer to stop eating crops and told the people to put up signs on their land so the deer knew where not to go.
+And ever since then, deer stopped eating people’s crops.

 In the Lifetime of the Buddha

 The merchant’s son was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 Some of the Buddha’s loyal disciples told Devadatta he ought to be grateful to the Buddha for all he had learned from him.
 But Devadatta answered that he’d learned everything on his own and hadn’t got even one blade of grass worth of knowledge from the Buddha.

-When the Buddha later overheard some disciples discussing this, he told them this story so they knew that Devadatta had also been ungrateful in the past, even after he’d saved his life.
+When the Buddha later overheard some of his disciples discussing this, he told them this story so they knew that Devadatta had also been ungrateful in the past, even after he’d saved his life.